Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8610G are very slightly better than the Intel HD Graphics 4400 Mobile.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8610G are marginally better than the Intel HD Graphics 4400 Mobile.

 The Graphics 4400 was released less than a year after the Radeon HD 8610G, and so they are likely to have similar driver support for optimizing performance when running the latest games.